rytrasmi/dccrpg.github.io/_posts/2020-02-11-new-open-table-in-toronto.md

 ---
 I will be running a game of Dungeon Crawl Classics (DCC) in downtown Toronto.

-All are welcome.*
+<a href="{{ side.baseurl }}/expectations.html">All are welcome.</a>

-<b>When:</b> Alternate Tuesdays from 7:00 - 10:00 PM, starting March 10, 2020.
+<u>When:</u> Alternate Tuesdays from 7:00 - 10:00 PM, starting March 10, 2020.
 I am committing to 10 sessions initially and we can keep on trucking from there.

-Where: 401 Games in downtown Toronto at 750 Yonge St (they’ve moved).
+<u>Where:</u> 401 Games in downtown Toronto at 750 Yonge St (they’ve moved).
 Just a 2 minute walk from Bloor-Yonge TTC station.

-What to bring: Dice if you want.
+<u/>What to bring:</u> Dice if you want.
 A snack perhaps.
 The store has snacks and drinks for sale.
 I will provide character sheets, dice, pencils, the rule book, everything we need to play.

-Details:
+<u>Details:</u>

 The #1 objective is to have fun!